Overview

 LookthroughWhere

-LookthroughWhere() will look down through an asset construction from the top level instrument, until an instrument within the holding matches the criteria stated within the function.
-Rather than looking all the way through to the bottom level instrument as in the 'lookthrough' function, LookthroughWhere allows FundApps to stop at a specific level in the construction.
+LookthroughWhere() will look down through an asset construction from the top-level instrument until an instrument within the holding matches the criteria stated within the function.
+Rather than looking all the way through to the bottom-level instrument as in the Lookthrough function, LookthroughWhere allows FundApps to stop at a specific level in the construction.

 An example may be a Future > Index > PreferredEquity > Equity (i.e. an index future which contains a preferred equity which has a possible conversion to an equity as an underlier.)

-If the function was defined as LookthroughWhere(AssetClass = 'PreferredEquity'), the LookthroughWhere function will stop at the preferred equity level to decipher if the holding falls in or out of scope for the regime.
+, the LookthroughWhere function will stop at the preferred equity level to decipher if the holding falls in or out of scope for the rule in question.

-In a similar vein, the function could also be defined as LookthroughWhere(AssetClass = 'Equity') and the dataview will look all the way to the bottom level for an equity.
+, and the dataview will look all the way to the bottom level for an equity.

 HasAssetClassInDescendants

-Using the previous example again (Future > Index > PreferredEquity > Equity), if the function was defined as HasAssetClassInDescendant('Index'), the dataview would include the holding as the multi-level chain of instruments contains the asset class Index within its construction.
+, the dataview would include the holding as the multi-level chain of instruments contains the asset class Index within its construction.

-If the function was defined as HasAssetClassInDescendant('Index', 'Unit'), the dataview would include the holding as it contains the asset class Index within the construction.
+, the dataview would include the holding as it contains the asset class Index within the construction.